 What kinds of candles does Bath & Body works sell, and what are they actually made of?

-There are four main components to Bath & Body Works candles that we’ll take a look at:
+There are four main components of Bath & Body Works candles:

 - The Wax